Australian Opal Freeform Cabochon no.11 media thumbnails

 This specific piece

-What distinguishes this cabochon is the character of its play of color: despite its small dimensions — less than 9 mm long — the chromatic spectrum occupies almost the entire upper face.
+What distinguishes this cabochon is the character of its play of color: despite its small dimensions — less than 9 mm long — the chromatic spectrum covers almost the entire upper face.
 Electric greens and blues dominate, but at certain angles, a yellow flash appears, shifting the tone towards a warmer range.
 The effect is not static: each turn of the piece activates a different color.

 The free-form silhouette — irregular, without a defined axis of symmetry — is not accidental.
 The lapidary chose this outline to take advantage of the area with the highest concentration of spherical silica, where the play of color is most intense.
-The flat back facilitates setting without creating tension on the material.

 How play of color forms in opal

-What mounting it works for
+What setting it works for

-• Wire wrap — alternative for those who work with wire wrapping; use ≥20 gauge wire in silver or gold to avoid scratching the surface during the process.
+• Wire wrap — an alternative for those who work with wire wrapping; use ≥20 gauge wire in silver or gold to avoid scratching the surface during the process.

 Australian opal in lapidary tradition

-In crystal tradition, opal is associated with creativity, inspiration, and the ability to see from multiple perspectives — qualities connected with the optical phenomenon itself: a stone that displays different colors depending on the angle from which it is viewed.
+In crystal tradition, opal is associated with creativity, inspiration, and the ability to see from multiple perspectives — qualities connected to the optical phenomenon itself: a stone that displays different colors depending on the angle from which it is viewed.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.